JimmyChan233/CPEN321-MovieTier/documentation/Testing_And_Code_Review.md

 ### 5.1.
 Commit Hash Where Codacy Ran

-`c18d0e9` - Latest commit with frontend test documentation updates (main branch)
+`550e586` - Latest commit with enhanced test documentation and scenario/test case specifications (M5-CodeStructure branch)

 **Note:** Codacy has been integrated with the repository.
 The following commits demonstrate Codacy issues have been actively addressed:
 - `25d3eb6` - Remove comments from private functions per Codacy guidelines